agabriel81/terraform-aro/README.md

 The GitOps Application resources are configured with "sync-waves" to respect creation order but you can ajust the `retry` option on GitOps for achieving more consistency.

+Access the OpenShift GitOps ArgoCD instance and manually sync the `mesh-cluster` Application.

-The ServiceMesh control plane installation will fail but it's expected because it needs the custom Istio Gateway certificate which will be created in next steps.
+The ServiceMesh control plane installation will fail for the ServiceMesh IngressGateway but it's expected because it needs the custom Istio Gateway certificate which will be created in next steps.

 Create the CA Issuer for the `Cert-Manager` Operator, it will sign the end certificate for OpenShift ServiceMesh.